 Costa Rica is an ideal location for your dream home.
 The gorgeous scenery, great weather, friendly people, and healthy lifestyle make it perfect for vacation, relocation, or retirement.
 But what if the dream house you seek isn’t for sale?
+And you are interested in a fixer upper property?
 Is building in Costa Rica a viable option?
 What would it cost?

 The cost of construction depends on many factors.
 First and foremost is the size of the building, the construction method used, and the level of finishes.
 The Costa Rican government publishes a manual (www.hac ienda.go.cr/docs), which takes into account those factors and details the cost per square meter to build.
 Let’s start at the bottom of the list and work our way up.